Having Hernia Surgery: Traditional Repair

 Getting ready for surgery

-Your doctor will talk with you about preparing for surgery.
+Your healthcare provider will talk with you about preparing for surgery.
 Follow all the instructions you’re given and be sure to:

-Tell your doctor about any medications, supplements, or herbs you take.
+Tell your healthcare provider about any medicines, supplements, or herbs you take.
 This includes both prescription and over-the-counter items.

 Stop taking aspirin, ibuprofen, naproxen, and other NSAIDs as directed.